-In music class at Wye River, there is no lack of talent or creative energy.
+There is never a lack of talent or creative energy found within the Wye River music classroom.
 In fact, we have found it to be true that those with learning differences are more likely to be musically gifted.
 More than half of our students are musicians, and some continue to study music in a post-secondary setting.

 Our students are passionate performers, songwriters, composers, and technicians.
 During class, they have a good deal of time for exploration and collaboration.
 Our classes are, in many ways, self-directed.

-There is something extraordinary about finding a place to be comfortable around other students of like mind where they can test the musical waters and be encouraged.
-We see them grow in confidence as performers and experimenters, develop the technical skills needed to play well, and become creatively adventurous.
-More experienced students enjoy the chance to teach what they have learned to the newer instrumentalists, and with a great deal of patience and fun.
+There is something extraordinary about finding a place to be comfortable around other like minded students where they are encouraged to test the musical waters.
+Educators have seen them grow in confidence as performers and experimenters, and develop the technical skills needed to play well.
+More experienced students enjoy the chance to teach what they have learned to the newer instrumentalists with a great deal of patience and fun.

 We also believe in learning through experience.
 Our students have written and produced their own demo, performed on a live sound stage, participated in local contests, and contributed to school functions.
 As a culmination of their efforts, students are able to display their talents in the annual Art and Music Expo each spring.

 Ultimately, we are more of a coach and less of a teacher by noticing and nurturing talents that may have been undiscovered, and fostering the obvious ones.